Andndre/chess/README.md

 # Chess

-The features I have implemented:
+The features I have implemented: (for future me)
 - [X] Basic movement rules
 - [ ] En passant
 - [X] Promote (queen only)